pilgrimtabby/pilgrim-autosplitter/03-customize-splits.md

 Press the reset hotkey when a match is found.
 Only one reset split can exist per folder; if you have more than one, only one will be found and used.
 This split is always being checked in the background, and it doesn't appear in your splits list in-app.
 If you want to see it and/or see how much it matches with your video feed, click and hold on the split image display on the right-hand side.

-Even if you have a reset split, nothing will happen if it is triggered on the first split image.
+Even if you have a reset split, it won't be searched for during the first split image.
 The first split image should be used as a "start split" -- after this split has been found, the run has begun.
+You can also delay searching for the reset image for a period of time after the first split by setting a [reset wait](#reset-wait).

-Insert a `r` between curly braces: `{r}`.
+Insert an `r` between curly braces: `{r}`.

 {: .example }
 `121_theend_{r}.png` After finding a match, the run and splits are reset.